Vallii26/SpotifyTop/README.md

 Once the app os created click on settings and copy your Client_ID and paste it on the code where it says SPOTIFY_CLIENT_ID.

-Then click on view client secret and paste it on SPOTIFY_CLIENT_SECRET.
+Then click on view client secret and paste it on SPOTIFY_SECRET_ID.

 Run the code authorize your profile and you are good to go.